bariscemb/week3-bariscemb/README.md

 This is Gusto Bootcamp typescript project.

-I ussed typescript, express, mongoDB , and some other packages for the project.
+I used typescript, express, mongoDB , and some other packages for the project.
 I prepared:
 "authControllers" as controller
 "authMüddleware" as midleware